-Paragraphs (2) and (3) are to be interpreted jointly and in conjunction with each other:^[392] the constitutional prohibition set out in paragraph (3) ensures the protection of using public spaces for public purposes.
+Paragraphs (2) and (3) are to be interpreted jointly and in conjunction with each other:394 the constitutional prohibition set out in paragraph (3) ensures the protection of using public spaces for public purposes.
 This interpretation is supported by also the statement of reasons to the Fundamental Law that declares that using a public space as a habitual dwelling violates the constitutionally protected use of public spaces for public purposes.
 Accordingly, the aforementioned paragraph (3) is a prohibition enshrined in the Fundamental Law that applies to everyone.
-The constitutional protection of the use of public spaces for public space is finite and that public purposes use means use available to the entire community (to anyone) in the interest of the entire community.
-Only in exceptional cases, and subject to legislative conditions, can public space be used differently.
-Consequently, the obligation to respect the rights of others limits also anyone's public purpose use of a public space.^[393]
+The constitutional protection of the use of public spaces for public purposes is justified by the fact that public space is finite and that public purposes use means use